MuhammeedAlaa/Blog-Articles-App/README.md

 # Description

-Alaa-Blog is an app that has users that can sign in and sign up and create thier aricles in different categories.
+Alaa-Blog is an app that has users that can sign in and sign up and create thier aricles in different categories[Deployed App](https://alaa-blog-2021.herokuapp.com/).

 # 📷 Screenshots